frederic-perez/AmE-dictionary/data/dictionary.md

 __foreseeable__
 __foreshadow__ _v_ :two::hammer:
 __Forest Recreation Park__
-__forestall__ _v_ :seven: (forestalled) It takes a bit of planning to forestall something, meaning stop it from happening. _To forestall the effects of aging, exercise and take care of your health all your life._
+__forestall__ _v_ :eight: (forestalled) It takes a bit of planning to forestall something, meaning stop it from happening. _To forestall the effects of aging, exercise and take care of your health all your life._
 __forested__ _adj_ Covered with forest. :es: arbolado _A forested park rich in game._
 __forester__ _n_ _All officialdom was their foe—sheriffs, foresters, tax-collectors, judges, abbots, lords, bishops, and dukes._
 __foretell__